Er0x05/webApp_myReadsStatus/README.md

 # MyReads Project

-This is one simple react app.
-There is a booksAPI for you to search books in it and you can setup status "reading" "want to read" "have read" for every books ( the API is for practice , so it has few books. ).
+This is one simple book-list app by react.

+You can search books you want in it.
+There is a booksAPI for you to search books ( the API is for practice, so it has few books. ), and record status about "reading" "want to read" "have read" for every book.

-I am gonna update it for more function.
+P.S I am gonna update it for more function.
 Thanks.

 # Setup